ChapmanCPSC370/TLT_SIgn_in_app/README.md

 2. Click submit.
 If SI data moves to tableview then the process is complete.
 If not reinput data.
 Tableview and user info will save to core data.
 [Design overview.](http://imgur.com/289tABu)

+The android version is just an app with a webview of [this](http://androidsisignin.parseapp.com) webpage

 ##License

 See the [LICENSE](License.md) file for license rights and limitations (MIT).